mikeizbicki/cmc-csci040/hw_02/README.md

 Each plot is worth 6 points.

-Your HTML page is worth 3 points.
+Your github repo is worth 3 points.

 <!--
 ## Extra credit